NachoXx25/Microservicios-StreamFlow/README.md

 ```
 Use the above command on each service and this will load the seeders for each and also stream them through RabbitMQ as appropriate.

-**The services have to run in the order given in the Installation and Configuration section, otherwise the seeder's load can fail.**
+**The services have to run in the order given in the [Installation and Configuration](#installation-and-configuration) section, otherwise the seeder's load can fail.**

 ### Seed data
 There is seed data for the Video, Bill, User and Social Interactions services.

 There are:
-- **152 Users**, including 2 specific users with each system role ("administrador" and "cliente) for testing purposes.
+- **152 Users**, including 2 specific users with each system role ("administrador" and "cliente") for testing purposes.
 The data for each are:
     - Administrador:
         - Id: 2
         - First name: Juana